LinuCC/spacerun/README.md

 ## Cool & shiny things to implement

 * [ ] Auto-generate a form by placeholders in the command (e.g. `${'My Field Name': default val}`)
+* [ ] Context sensitive commands
+    * [ ] Prev focused window.
+I could have added a `"class": "^chromium"` to the commands config.
+          This option will only show if chromium was focused previous to spacerun being opened.
+          For more usability we could add placeholders in the command for window_id & more.
 * [ ] Replace placeholders by data / vars (e.g. `${clipboard}` / `${clipboard_selection}`)
   (Although this is a bit redundant with scripts being able to fetch the same information)
 * [ ] Better / cooler / easier to edit format instead of a json file?